Allocalicium: Taxonomy

-Allocalicium was circumscribed in 2016 by lichenologists Maria Prieto and Mats Wedin, to contain the single species Allocalicium adaequatum.
-This lichen was originally called Calicium adaequatum when it was first described by William Nylander in 1869.
 In an analysis of the systematics of the Caliciaceae using molecular phylogenetics, Prieto and Wedin discovered that the lichen was one of several Calicium species that did not group with other members of the genus.
 The generic name Allocalicium combines the Greek prefix allo ("strange") with the name of its former genus.
+One vernacular name used in North America is "shrub stubble".